Given string str. The task is to check if the string contains consecutive letters and each letter occurs exactly once.

 - Make palindromic string non-palindromic by rearranging its letters

-- Remove three consecutive duplicates from string
+- Remove all consecutive duplicates from the string

 If you like GeeksforGeeks and would like to contribute, you can also write an article using contribute.geeksforgeeks.org or mail your article to firstname.lastname@example.org.
 See your article appearing on the GeeksforGeeks main page and help other Geeks.